-- 1. Public or private non-profit organizations, faith-based organizations, state departments and agencies, units of local governments, and tribal entities. - Agencies with a religious affiliation are to provide assurances that grant funds will not require client participation in religious practices in order to receive services. - Organizations and Agencies that do not have a current, open finding from DWS-OHS.
+- 1. Public or private non-profit organizations, faith-based organizations, state departments and agencies, units of local governments, and tribal entities. - a.
+Organizations with religious affiliations are to provide assurances that grant funds will not require client participation in religious practices to receive services. - 2.
+Organizations that do not have current, open finding from DWS-OHS. - 3.
+Organizations that are not in default on any contract or grant agreements with the Department of Workforce Services.
+Contractors who have had a grant agreement with DWS terminated for cause within the previous three (3) years are not eligible to apply. - 4.
+Organizations that have demonstrated experience and expertise in providing services to individuals experiencing homelessness. - 5.
+Organizations that have the financial capability, secured capital, fiscal management system, and personnel needed to manage a reimbursement contract. - 6.
+Organizations that will carry and maintain the insurance coverage described in the DWS Grant Terms and Conditions within 30 days if awarded.